-Regardless of whether the matter is dismissed or pursued to completion of the Resolution Process, Gateway will continue to address and remedy any systemic issues or concerns that may have contributed to the alleged violation(s), and any ongoing effects of the alleged harassment, discrimination, and/or retaliation.
-The student who withdraws or leaves while the process is pending may not return to Gateway in any capacity.
-The Registrar's Office will be notified, accordingly.
-Such exclusion applies to Gateway locations.
+However, Gateway will continue to address and remedy any systemic issues or concerns, variables that may have contributed to the alleged violation(s), and any ongoing effects of the alleged policy violations.
+The student who withdraws or leaves while the process is pending may not return to Gateway.
+Such exclusion applies to all campuses of Gateway.
+Admissions will be notified that the student cannot be readmitted They may also be barred from Gateway property and/or events.

-If the student Respondent only withdraws or takes a leave for a specified period of time (e.g., one semester or term), the Resolution Process may continue remotely and, if found in violation, that student is not permitted to return to Gateway unless and until all sanctions, if any, have been satisfied.
+If the student Respondent only withdraws or takes a leave for a specified period of time (e.g., one semester or term), the resolution process may continue remotely and that student is not permitted to return to Gateway unless and until all sanctions have been satisfied.